The best date that didn’t end with a goodbye kiss

 So, why am I sharing this with you?

 With Valentines Day fast approaching – the day where we celebrate our love for others, I don’t want you to forget about YOU!
 You matter too!
-Maybe you don’t have a significant person to share Valentines Day with, or maybe you do have someone but don’t want to celebrate that love (because that happens), I would urge you to start dating yourself regardless of your relationship status.
+Maybe you don’t have a significant person to share Valentines Day with, or maybe you’re in a relationship but don’t want to celebrate that love (because that happens), regardless of your relationship status I would urge you to start dating yourself.
+Get to know YOU and reconnect with that beautiful beating heart of yours.
 Because, we are always in relationship…. with the world, family, friends and most importantly ourselves.
 I wonder what the world would be like if we all took ourselves on a date-night each week to reconnect with the most important part of our Selves.

 Have you ever taken yourself on a date?
 If so, I would love to hear what you did and how it felt?
 If you haven’t, can you plan a date night in the near future?